 The Reward System

-Motivation is strongly linked to biological factors that control reward sensitivity and goal driven behavior.
+Arousal theory proposes that motivation is strongly linked to biological factors that control reward sensitivity and goal-driven behavior.
 Reward sensitivity is located in the mesolimbic dopamine system.
-Research shows that individual differences in neurological activity in this area can influence motivation for certain goal driven behaviors that will elicit a reward or satisfy a craving.
+Research shows that individual differences in neurological activity in this area can influence motivation for certain goal-driven behaviors that will elicit a reward or satisfy a craving.
 In this way, the reward system spurs physiological arousal, which motivates the individual to engage in whatever behavior is necessary to satisfy or relieve that arousal.
 For example, substance use is associated with overactivity in the dopamine system; depending on how strongly an individual's brain interprets that as a "reward," they may be more or less motivated to continue using that substance.